earthlab/earthlab.github.io/_posts/courses/earth-analytics/08-multispectral-remote-sensing-fire/in-class/2017-03-01-fire02-get-landsat-data-earth-explorer.md

 many different types of remote sensing and other data for both the US and in some cases, the globe.

-**IMPORTANT:** Be sure to order your data several days ahead of time or else you won't have it in time to finish your homework.
+<i class="fa fa-star" aria-hidden="true"></i> **IMPORTANT:** Be sure to order your data several days ahead of time or else you
+won't have it in time to finish your homework.
+{: .notice--success}

-## The Steps: Earth Explorer Data Download
+## How to Download Landsat Remote Sensing Data from Earth Explorer

-### Define study area (AOI)
+### Step 1: Define Your Study Area (AOI)

-When searching for data, the first thing you need to do is to define our area of interest (AOI).
-Our AOI is defined by the boundary of the fire extent.
-You could type in the x,y vertices of each corner of the boundary, but if you have an Earth Explorer account, you can upload a ZIPPED up shapefile that contains the boundary instead!
+When searching for data, the first thing that you need to do is to define your area of interest (AOI).
+Your AOI for this week, is defined by the boundary of the Cold Springs fire extent.
+You could type in the x,y vertices of each corner of the boundary, but if you have an Earth Explorer account, you can upload a ZIPPED up shapefile that contains the boundary instead.

 <figure>
     <a href="{{ site.url }}/images/courses/earth-analytics/spatial-data/spatial-extent.png">
     <img src="{{ site.url }}/images/courses/earth-analytics/spatial-data/spatial-extent.png" alt="Spatial extent.">
     </a>
-    <figcaption>Remember that the spatial extent, is the geographic area that
+    <figcaption>Remember that the spatial extent of a spatial object, is the geographic area that
-    our data cover on the ground.
+    your data cover on the ground.
 In the case of vector data - this represents the minimum and maximum x and y values for each corner boundary of the dataset.
     Source: Colin Williams, NEON.
     </figcaption>